MaudeCharmetant/skymodel/README.rst

 ===============

 **ccatp_sky_model**
-Generate high-resolution maps of the microwave sky using maps from numerical simulations of extragalactic emissions and PySM code to generate maps of the galactic foregrounds.
+generate high-resolution maps of the microwave sky using maps from numerical simulations of extragalactic emissions and PySM code to generate maps of the galactic foregrounds.
 The sky model allow to generate any component or combination of